ronsala/wordwise/notes/devlog.md

 Went to [https://docs.docker.com/get-started/overview/](https://docs.docker.com/get-started/overview/) and am following instructions.

 Trying to set up Docker.
 Will do a pull request with this added sentence to test.

+## 20220517

+Switched to new date format for this log.

+Pulled in a PR from Dependabot concerning a security vulnerability with nokogiri.

+Changed the BASEURL to the new lexico domain, eliminating the need for a redirect.

+Added `URI.` before each call to `open` when scraping, eliminating `No such file or directory @ rb_sysopen` errors.